 You may choose “shotgun” mics, which are directional, or “lav”/lavalier mics that clip onto the collar of your subject.
 To further improve audio quality, you may look for accessories like booms and windscreens for outdoor use.
 You can check out B&H’s selection of audio equipment here.

 Tripod and accessories

 A tripod is essential for broadcasting live video online.
-People do NOT like to watch shaky video.
-In studio settings, look for heavy, stable tripods with extra features like hydraulic lifts for large cameras.
+People do NOT like to watch a shaky video.
+In-studio settings, look for heavy, stable tripods with extra features like hydraulic lifts for large cameras.
 If you’re more mobile, a lighter tripod will work fine for most situations—and won’t be as big of a hit to your budget.

 Other essential accessories include: